 It’s Friday so here’s some links and stories I have managed not to give the proper treatment to this week.

 * What’s Jeffrey Gettleman problem?
 This week he has a story in The New York Times about Somalia’s Radio Mogadishu, “the one and only relatively free radio station in south central Somalia where journalists can broadcast what they like–without worrying about being beheaded.”
-Then he has to praise the Italians who once colonized Somalia (they dressed well), get people to tell him they’re “really dark” and bring up “Black Hawk Down.”
-He piles it on about derelict and broken down things are, except the story is accompanied by images of the soundproof studios with what looks like the latest computer editing equipment.
+Then he has to praise the Italians who once colonized Somalia (they dressed well), get locals to tell him they’re “really dark” and bring up “Black Hawk Down.”
+He piles on about how derelict and broken down things are, except the story is accompanied by images (like the one above) of the soundproof studios with what looks like the latest computer editing equipment.

 * “Did American conservationists go to far in Africa?”
 [Jeffrey Goldberg in The New Yorker]

 * Britain’s Home Office has had research done on the Muslim blogosphere.
 What they paid for is turning out to be rubbish.
 [The Guardian]

 * A group of white Zimbabwean farmers whose land had been confiscated by Robert Mugabe’s regime, try to get hands on property and land owned by Zimbabwe’s government in Cape Town, South Africa.
 [BBC]

 * “Power-sharing,” where electoral victors have to co-exist with intransigent leaders on the African continent, is now the preferred solution to political crises on the continent.
 Think Robert Mugabe in Zimbabwe or Mwai Kibaki in Kenya.
 To unpack this phenomenon, the journal Africa Spectrum has a special issue on this topic.
 Check it out.
 [Africa Spectrum]